The-Lab-at-OPM/HCD-Guides/README.md

 The Guides at the top level of this repo are best for viewing in spreads.
 The Guides in the file labeled "Guides-to-print" are best for at-home printing.

 ## Digital Versions
 Digital versions of the Design Phase Guides are in beta.
-*[HCD Design Phase Concept Guide beta] (https://hcd-design-phase-concept-guide.netlify.com/) *[HCD Design Phase Operations Guide beta] (https://hcd-design-ops-guide.netlify.com/)
+1. HCD Design Phase Concept Guide: https://hcd-design-phase-concept-guide.netlify.com/
+2. HCD Design Phase Operations Guide: https://hcd-design-ops-guide.netlify.com/

 ## Updates / Revisions Requests